Montelukast Viatris (Montelukast)

 Who Should Not Take Montelukast Viatris

-Do not take if you are allergic to montelukast or any ingredients in the tablets, if the packaging is damaged, or if the expiry date has passed.
-Not recommended for children under 2 years of age.
+Do not take Montelukast if you are allergic to it or any of its ingredients, if the packaging is damaged, or if the expiry date has passed.
+It is not recommended for children under 2 years.

 Medical Conditions to Discuss